 As of the date of this MD&A, the Company has three wholly-owned subsidiaries: RCC (a corporation existing under the Canada Business Corporations Act), as well as 2683922 Ontario Inc. and River Brands Inc. (formerly 2697688 Ontario Inc.) (both of which are corporations existing under the OBCA).
-These wholly-owned subsidiaries are, or are expected to be, the direct owners of the various securities in which the Company has invested.

 Since its formation, the Company has engaged in strategic transactions with companies licensed under the Canadian national regulatory framework for cannabis cultivation, processing, and sale (currently, the Cannabis Act (Canada) and Cannabis Regulations, as amended (collectively, the "Cannabis Act")) for adult-use and medical cannabis, licence applicants under the Cannabis Act, companies with licences from provincial authorities for the retail distribution of cannabis in various provinces across Canada, and ancillary businesses related to the cannabis industry.
 In connection with the completion of the CGC Transaction, the Company announced a shift in its strategic focus to the U.S. cannabis market.
+RIV Capital plans to acquire, invest in, launch, and/or develop U.S. assets to build a multistate cannabis operating and brand platform.
 The Company aims to create a global business with the potential to generate a significant and sustained return on invested capital over the long-term.